Frequently Asked Questions

 • The address of the company's proposed principal place of business in Australia.

-By using a Westpac accredited secure automated internet payment system, provided by VeriSign (the world's leading provider of digital trust services), operating within a Secure Sockets Layer (SSL).
-The VeriSign payment system is specifically designed to safeguard customer payments over the Internet.
-SSL is a system developed by Netscape for transmitting private information via the Internet.
-It uses encryption technology, developed by RSA Security, to scramble a message so that only the recipient can unscramble it.
-Credit card numbers and other credit card details are transmitted in encrypted form and are not disclosed to, or stored by Incorporator.
+By using a Westpac accredited secure automated online internet payment system (PayFlow Pro), built by VeriSign (the world's leading provider of digital trust services) and now owned by PayPal, operating within a Secure Sockets Layer (SSL), and certified by SECTIGO / COMODO.
+The payment system is specifically designed to safeguard customer payments over the Internet.
+Credit card numbers and other credit card details are transmitted in an encrypted form and are never seen or stored by Incorporator.

 If you use Incorporator and find that ASIC (Australian Securities and Investments Commission) rejects the registration of your company, despite your having complied with the Incorporator system and all its guidelines, Incorporator will refund what you have paid it.
 Simply apply for a refund, setting out all the relevant details and e-mail it to .